denodrivers/postgres/docs/README.md

 Setting an isolation level protects your transaction from operations that took place _after_ the transaction had begun.

-To demonstrate the importance of this options, the following demonstration will show the effects of a modification to the database while a transaction takes place.

-The following is a sensible transaction that loads a table with a very important test results and the students that passed said test.
+The following is a demonstration.
+A sensible transaction that loads a table with some very important test results and the students that passed said test.
 This is a long running operation, and in the meanwhile someone is tasked to cleanup the results from the tests table because it's taking too much space in the database.

 If the transaction were to be executed as it follows, the test results would be lost before the graduated students could be extracted from the original table,